 Let’s read verses one and two of Joshua chapter 1.
 “After the death of Moses the servant of the LORD, the LORD said to Joshua son of Nun, Moses’ aide: Moses my servant is dead.
 Now then, you and all these people, get ready to cross the Jordan River into the land I am about to give to them — to the Israelites.”

 Tell me what is happening in verse two?
 At first glance, we see a command.
 But I think it is a little bit more than a command.
 A command is when I say to George, “Lay that book on the table.”
 That is a command.
 All he has to do is to obey and do it.
-But if I say to George, “Would you please get some books from the warehouse and take them to Omsk,” he needs to start thinking about how he is going to do it.
+But if I say to George, “Would you please get some books from the warehouse and bring them ,” he needs to start thinking about how he is going to do it.
 It is a whole assignment, and that is a lot bigger than a single, one-time command.
 A command requires only obedience; an assignment requires ________________ responsibility.
 Yes, they are different.
 You see God didn’t give a step-by-step detailed plan.
 He simply said, “Do you see that land over there?
 You are supposed to go in.”
 Joshua the leader had to figure out how.

 Can you see the thoughts whirling through Joshua’s mind?
 “Hey, we can’t leave the wilderness!
 I’m new at this leadership thing as it is.
 Moses only showed me how to live in the wilderness.
 I don’t know about war strategies, and living in one place, and building cities.”

 Often we are in a similar predicament.
 Maybe you too are facing a ___________________ assignment.
 Maybe this is the first year you have been a director or an administrator.
 Or maybe you are doing the same ministry as last year, but now you are reaching out to a new province.
 Or maybe you don’t have the finances you need.
 Or maybe you are facing opposition, so you need to learn to do things in a different way.
 The list could go on and on.
-But remember, God’s assignment for us is clear: “Make disciples of all Russians, baptize them, and teach them everything.”
+But remember, God’s assignment for us is clear: “Make disciples of all Ukrainians , baptize them, and teach them everything.”
 He did not say how.
 He left that up to you.
-You are one of the CBLT Center leaders.
+You are one of the New Life for Churches leaders.
 This is your assignment.
-The responsibility of every CBLT Center leader and course coach is to create an effective ministry that results in making other people effective.
+The responsibility of every New Life for Churches leader and coach is to create an effective ministry that results in making other people effective.

 But God didn’t just give Joshua an assignment and then leave him alone to fulfill it.
 Neither does God expect us to fulfill the assignments He gives us in ______ _______ strength.
 He does expect obedience, but that is nothing compared to what He offers in return!